imarc/handbook/creative.markdown

 :	To enhance, expand and/or form a brand identity.

 Tasks
-:	iMarc’s creative team will lead brand stakeholders through exercises targeted at gathering key information associated with the brand.
+:	Imarc’s creative team will lead brand stakeholders through exercises targeted at gathering key information associated with the brand.

 Time Req
 :	12–14 hours

 For projects such as re-branding or the creation of a fresh new brand, a concise and focused discovery process can be highly effective.
 This will require a dedicated Designer, Strategist and possibly a Copywriter.

-This starts with a 90-minute conference call or meeting with the brand stakeholder team (typically 2–5). iMarc and the client team discuss the project goals, their current brand values, positioning, perception, audience, and any guidelines currently available.
+This starts with a 90-minute conference call or meeting with the brand stakeholder team (typically 2–5).
+Imarc and the client team discuss the project goals, their current brand values, positioning, perception, audience, and any guidelines currently available.

-Next, iMarc’s Creative team will lead the brand stakeholders thought a card sort exercise where they will organize various brand descriptors into different categories.
-These categories will help define the current brand perception and how iMarc’s Creative Team should prioritize descriptors.
+Next, Imarc’s Creative team will lead the brand stakeholders thought a card sort exercise where they will organize various brand descriptors into different categories.
+These categories will help define the current brand perception and how Imarc’s Creative Team should prioritize descriptors.

 **Topics include:**